About the Mindfulness Project Our Team

 The Montana Mindfulness Project intention is to improve the health and wellbeing of Montanans.
 This group of passionate folks is committed to advancing the MMP goals.

-Communications & Marketing Emily Hook
+Communications & Administration Emily Hook

 Empathy, adaptability and adventure are close to Emily’s heart.
 In helping found Bozeman’s BZN International Film Festival, Emily developed her commitment to fostering cultures of cooperation, diligence and imagination.
 Emily is currently leading web development projects for non-profits and startups, driven both by her knack for design & digital strategy and her passion to celebrate others’ stories.
 Emily has been a student of mindfulness since high school, where she learned that a strong connection to wilderness, and prioritizing solitude and reflection, are key components to living a life of gratitude and meaning.

 Whether on skis, soccer cleats or bare feet, Emily loves to explore her natural environment — though digging into music & movies, doing crossword puzzles and playing board games will always bring her great joy.

 Co-Founder + Mindfulness in Schools Instructor Sara Friedman